 Recent projects include the Menil Drawing Institute, the first freestanding American museum dedicated entirely to drawing, and a new master plan for the Museum of Contemporary Art Chicago.
 Lee received his Bachelor of Arts in architecture from USC and earned a Master in Architecture at the Harvard Design School.
 In addition to design, Lee has taught at ETH Zurich, a science and technology university, UCLA and was a guest professor at the Technical University Berlin.

 Lee Rebish has also been a guest spokeswoman on the nationally syndicated television show The Doctors.
-She also has a popular YouTube Channel, where she shares updates on various diseases of the skin, hair, and nails, etc. Her Youtube channel has over three million subscribers.
+She has a popular YouTube Channel, where she shares updates on various diseases of the skin, hair and nails, etc. Her YouTube channel has over 3million subscribers.
 Her fans follow her on social media accounts as well.
-Her Instagram account had garnered over 2 and a half million followers as of January, 2018.
+Her Instagram account had garnered over 2.5 million followers as of January 2018.
 She completed her undergraduate education at UCLA, before going attending medical school at Hahnemann University School of Medicine in Philadelphia.
 Rebish Lee is a member of the Webb Board of Trustees.

 Polly Liu is the founder of Beau-coup.com, an online retailer specializing in wedding favors.
 The idea for the business came to Liu when she was planning her own wedding.
 “We knew there was a real need online for a one-stop wedding favors shop that offers unique and high quality items,” says Liu.
 “We also knew how stressful and emotional planning a wedding can be.